Hydronic Heating and Cooling

 Our Solstice Series Air-to-Water Heat Pumps

 SpacePak Solstice Air-to-Water Heat Pumps accomodate almost any home, in any climate.
-Their environmentally-friendly design and the clean efficient characteristics of hydronics as its primary energy source will deliver comfortable air to any occupied space-whatever the weather may be.
+Their environmentally-friendly design and the clean efficient characteristics of hydronics as its primary energy source will deliver whole house comfort - whatever the weather may be.

-Hydronic Systems that feature a water-to-water or "ground source" heat pump, are limited to heating-only.
-SpacePak's Solstice series are true air-to-water heat pumps that can alternate between heating and cooling, providing your familywith an all-in-one home comfort solution.
+Hydronic Systems that feature a water-to-water or "ground source" heat pump, are limited on cooling capacities and more of a heating product.
+SpacePak's Solstice series are true air-to-water heat pumps that can alternate between heating and cooling, providing your family with an all-in-one home comfort solution.

 - Simple Piping & Plumbing